 - Provide us with the first page of your most recent 1040 federal tax return form.
 Your child/children must be listed as a dependent on this form (unless your child is not yet born).
 Those who are married and file separately, please provide both tax return forms.
 Form submission methods are listed below.
 Example of a 1040 tax form

-Your application is not considered complete unless you provide us with your 2020 1040 tax form.
-You can submit your 2020 1040 tax form in one of the following ways:
+Your application is not considered complete unless you provide us with your 1040 tax form from the previous year.
+You can submit your 1040 tax form in one of the following ways:

 - Upload your most recent 1040 tax form to the HUCTW secure server (our preferred method)

 - Or send it by email to email@example.com (if you don’t have an electronic copy, scans and cellphone photos of tax forms are fine.
-You can black out social security numbers.)
+Feel free to black out social security numbers.)

 - Or send it by mail to: HUCTW Childcare Fund, 15 Mt Auburn St, Cambridge, MA 02138